 You can reframe your relationship with trauma during your psychedelic experience and have someone help you to integrate that understanding into your life through practices like conscious body movement, journaling, meditation, sound healing, or mindful walks in nature.

-You Can’t Heal on Your Own
+You Shouldn’t Heal on Your Own

 Reading this may have piqued your interest in psychedelics—so much so that you want to plan a psychedelic experience soon.
 However, when it comes to working through trauma and dealing with PTSD, we’d recommend that you explore all of your options first.